 - List the documented evidence or test reports

-- Person authorized to sign the declaration along with the printed name and date.
+- A person authorized to sign the declaration along with the printed name and date.

 Every wireless product marketed in for the European Union must have a Declaration of Conformity (DoC).
 The Radio Equipment Directive (RED) Declaration of Conformity document shall be continuously updated as required.
 It must also be translated into the language or languages required by the member state in which the equipment is made available.
 The RE Directive Official Journal (OJ)* identifies the standards to apply for effective use of spectrum, EMC, and electrical safety.